-The Financial Aid Office at CSULB is your main resource for questions related to paying for your education.
-We oversee the awarding and distribution of loans, grants, work-study funds, and coordination with other aid – such as scholarships.
+The Office of Financial Aid and Scholarships at CSULB is your main resource for questions related to paying for your education.
+We oversee the awarding and distribution of loans, grants, federal work-study funds, and coordination with other aid – such as scholarships.

 Scholarships are available to FAFSA and DREAM Applicants.

 Scholarships are considered gift-aid; they don't need to be repaid!
 There are thousands of them, offered by schools, employers, individuals, private companies, nonprofits, communities, religious groups, and professional and social organizations.

 A scholarship might cover the entire cost of your tuition, or it might be a one-time award of a few hundred dollars; scholarships are worth applying for as they can help you cover your educational costs.
 Our Scholarships page is your resource for information on a variety of CSULB and outside scholarship opportunities.

 The largest federal grant program, the Federal Pell Grant is designed to assist students from low-income families.
 These grants are awarded to degree-seeking undergraduate students who have not yet earned a bachelor's or graduate degree.
 The Pell grant varies based on financial need, as determined by your FAFSA application.
 Pell Grant lifetime eligibility is limited to 12 semesters or the equivalent.

 Pell-eligible students who demonstrate the highest need may be considered for the Federal Supplemental Educational Opportunity Grant, which supplements their Federal Pell Grant.